smarie/python-valid8/docs/base_validation_lib.md

 help(valid8.validation_lib.numbers.is_multiple_of)
 ```

-Don't hesitate to propose new ones !
+If you do not find the function you're looking for in this list, don't hesitate to propose new ones !
 Submit a pull request or an issue [here](https://github.com/smarie/python-valid8).

+In parallel, if your function is very specific but writes quite well in plain old python syntax, [mini_lambda](https://smarie.github.io/python-mini-lambda/) may provide a good alternative.

 ## Types